sorairolake/gb3sum/README.md

 ### Generate shell completion

-`completion` command generates shell completions to stdout.
+`--generate-completion` option generates shell completions to stdout.

 The following shells are supported: